Exact Higher-order Bulk-boundary Correspondence of Corner-localized States: I. Introduction

-Bulk-boundary correspondence (BBC) lies at the heart of topological physics, as it bridges abstract mathematical indices called topological invariants, which are calculated from band structures of a bulk material, to physical observables at its boundary.
+Bulk-boundary correspondence (BBC) lies at the heart of topological physics.
+BBC bridges abstract mathematical indices called topological invariants, which are calculated from band structures of a bulk material, to physical observables at its boundary.
 Early efforts in establishing BBC focused on boundaries of co-dimension 1 such as edges of two-dimensional (2D) materials or surfaces of three-dimensional (3D) materials \cite{BBC_1st,BBC_2nd,BBC_3rd,BBC_4th,BBC_5th}.
 Inspired by the discovery---both theoretical\cite{HOTI_theory_1st, HOTI_theory_2nd, HOTI_theory_3rd, HOTI_theory_4th, HOTI_theory_5th} and experimental\cite{HOTI_exp_1st, HOTI_exp_2nd, HOTI_exp_3rd, HOTI_exp_4th, HOTI_exp_5th}---of topological materials that feature gapless states at boundaries of co-dimension $d\geq 2$, efforts have recently been made to extend the framework of BBC to these higher-order topological phases \cite{HOBBC_1st, HOBBC_2nd, HOBBC_3rd}.

 The study of BBC sometimes takes a form of analytic case studies with a specific form of topological invariant \cite{BBC_3rd, BBC_4th, HOBBC_3rd}, or relies on algebraic topology for generic classification of bulk and boundary Hamiltonians \cite{BBC_1st,BBC_2nd,BBC_5th, HOBBC_1st, HOBBC_2nd}.
 While the latter approach provides more comprehensive formulation of BBC than the former does, its concern does not aim further than identifying the classification group of Hamiltonian in certain symmetry classes, thereby evading the task of finding the actual topological invariants relevant to the boundary signatures.
+Therefore, while the algebraic classification method allows an insightful start for the search of topological structures, rigorous BBC cannot be established without rigorous case studies.